znuh/kicad-chm36/README.md

   * **Limitation 1:** Fractional notation (e.g. `1/8W`) isn't supported.
 Use notation with a decimal point (e.g. `0.125W`) instead.
   * **Limitation 2:** Temperature Coefficients such as **X7R** aren't recognized.
 This means that they must match exactly.
 A feeder with *X7R* in the note will not match a KiCad Value containing *X5R*.
 (If you don't add *X5R* to the KiCad value it can match the feeder if the other values are ok.)

+The DPV and KiCad PCB files from the [examples](https://github.com/znuh/kicad-chm36/tree/main/examples) directory are selected to demonstrate several of the matching rules explained here.

+### Feeder Note Example: ###
+`0.1uF 25V X5R 10% fp:C_0402_1005Metric pn:CL05A104KA5NNNC`
+Note 1: I usually add the exact part number marked with `pn:` at the end of the Feeder Note.
+This does not break component matching.
+(But you *could* set the KiCad Value to `pn:CL05A104KA5NNNC` so ensure only a feeder with this exact part number does match.
+Note 2: I also prefer to prefix the footprint with `fp:` in the Feeder Note.
+This is also ok because for a match to occur the KiCad footprint identifier (`C_0402_1005Metric`) only needs to be found *somewhere* in the Feeder Note.

+## Additional Feeder Params
+Named params.
+Colon separated Name:Value
+* Nozzle: 1 default
+* Component Rotation: +90° default for Feeder IDs below 60

 ## Preparing a DPV Reference File
 TBD